mario6385/Among-us-4/README.md

 ## season 1
 roles
--Medic
+- Medic
--Sheriff
+- Sheriff
--Engineer
+- Engineer
--Cat(appears when there is 9 players)
+- Cat(appears when there is 9 players)
--Jester
+- Jester
--Survivor
+-  Survivor
--Janitor
+- Janitor
--Blackmailer
+- Blackmailer
--Morphling(appears when there is 9 players)
+- Morphling(appears when there is 9 players)

 ## season 2
 roles
--Guardian
+- Guardian
--Swapper
+- Swapper
--Mayor
+- Mayor
--Dictator
+- Dictator
--Yandere
+- Yandere
--Excutioner
+- Excutioner
--Serial killer
+- Serial killer
--Arsonist(appears when there is 9 players)
+- Arsonist(appears when there is 9 players)
--Glitch(appears when there is 9 players)
+- Glitch(appears when there is 9 players)

 ## season 3
 roles
--Phoenix
+- Phoenix
--Spirit
+- Spirit
--Investigator
+- Investigator
--Mentalist
+- Mentalist
--Student president
+- Student president
--Crewstor
+- Crewstor
--Anti tasker
+- Anti tasker
--Witch(appears when there is 9 players)
+- Witch(appears when there is 9 players)
--Poisoner(appears when there is 9 players)
+- Poisoner(appears when there is 9 players)

 ## season 4
 coming soon